PredictiveEcology/SpaDES.tools/cran-comments.md

 ## Release information

-This update deals with changes to a forthcoming version of `testthat`.
+This update fixes an issue with test files being left behind in user's home directory.
 See `NEWS.md` for a full list of changes.

 ## Test environments